The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 * July 19, 2020

-  * Guide completed and published
+  * Guide completed and published.
 * August 10, 2020

   * Updated gearing section with link to new gearing guide for 5.3.
   * Updated Dance Partner Priority list (changed 4.
 BLM + SMN to 4.
 BLM, 5.
-SMN in response to 5.3 SMN nerf)
+SMN in response to 5.3 SMN nerf).
-* August 12, 2020

-  * Updated TEA BiS using new dungeon items from 5.3.